 - 1.5 t cocoa powder

 Place all the ingredients in a spice grinder and pulse until it turns into a fine powder.
 Be careful not to inhale this when you open the lid.
-Rub both sides of your pork belly ribs with the rub, place in a ziploc bag and store in the fridge to marinade over night.
+Rub both sides of your pork belly ribs with the rub, place in a Ziploc bag and store in the fridge to marinade over night.

-Chipotle barbecue sauce: (enough for this quantity of ribs, but you might want to make more and use on other things)
+Chipotle barbecue sauce: (enough for this quantity of ribs, but you might want to make more and use it on other things)